Skip to main content

 Parameters:

-• columns — A record type whose fields define table columns.
+• record_type — A record type whose fields define table columns.

 • primary_key — List of column names forming the primary key.